-Bloomington gets cannabis dispensary; Council extends Party Bus ban
+Bloomington gets cannabis dispensary; council extends party bus ban

 Bloomington City Manager Tim Gleason will be the beneficiary of a 3% raise.

-On Monday the council passed an item boosting Tim Gleason’s salary to just north of $197,000.
-City leaders say his performance review for the second year of service exceeded expectations, and was the highest ranking.
+On Monday, the council passed an item boosting Tim Gleason’s salary to just north of $197,000.
+City leaders said his performance review for the second year of service exceeded expectations and was the “highest-ranking.”

 Latest Headlines